-As grown-ups, most of us still harbor those sensitivities and feel just as anxious as we did when we were kids and teenagers.
+As grown-ups, most of us still feel just as anxious as we did when we were kids and teenagers.
 The severity of our vulnerability depends on our own unique life circumstances and how much we have invested in our personal development.
-It goes without saying that the more we worked on building our confidence and developing maturity, the easier it is for us to manage our fear.

-But no matter how much we try to rationalize it, it still feels very real to us.
-The reason why it does is because this fear has its roots in the very primitive part of our brains.
-Rejection is one of our deepest human fears because we’re biologically wired with a need for belonging and to be loved.
-We’re terrified at the thought of being cut off and isolated, and we want to be accepted and seen for who we are.
+But no matter how much we try to rationalize it, it still feels very real to us, because this fear has its roots in the very primitive part of our brains.
+Rejection is one of our deepest human fears because we’re biologically wired with a need to belong and to be loved.
+We’re terrified at the thought of being cut off and isolated, and we want to be accepted for who we are.

 In ancient tribes, being ostracized was as good as a death sentence because of how dependent the members were on each other when it came to their survival.
 A baby that isn’t shown signs of love and affection such as being held, nuzzled or hugged can literally stop growing and might even die, even with proper nutrition!
 On both an instinctive and social level, we know that rejection is bad news.

-It’s no wonder that we get distraught, agitated or even depressed at the mere possibility of being rejected by someone.
+It’s no wonder that we get distraught at the mere possibility of being rejected by someone.
 After all, who wants to feel like they are unlovable or not good enough?
 No one does!
-But the reality is that you will encounter circumstances and people that will trigger these fears at some point and you’ll need the right coping mechanisms if you would like to come out of them unscathed.
+But the reality is that you will encounter circumstances and people that will trigger these fears and you’ll need the right coping mechanisms, if you would like to come out of them unscathed.

-If left unchecked, the fear of rejection can have a debilitating effect on your inner peace and negatively impact your daily decisions and actions.
+If left unchecked, the fear of rejection can have a debilitating effect on your inner peace and negatively impact your decisions.
 It can also cause you to be excessively needy in relationships and vulnerable to being manipulated and taken for granted by others.
 Remember that the more fragile your ego is and the lower your self-esteem, the greater your fear of rejection will be.

 A recording studio prophesized that The Beatles would have no future in show business.
 Michael Jordan was cut out from his high school basketball team.
 A newspaper told Walt Disney that he lacked imagination and had no original ideas.
 Oprah Winfrey was demoted from her job because a news anchor thought that she wasn’t fit for television.
 Rowling’s Harry Potter was rejected by 12 different publishers.

 The list of famous people who were rejected is virtually endless!
-While each of one of them is undoubtedly talented, what got them to the finish line was their ability to push through the discouragement from rejection and to not allow it to define their self-worth and their abilities.
-They continued to move forward and did not allow someone else’s opinions to determine their destiny.
+While each of one of them is undoubtedly talented, what got them to the finish line was their ability to push through the discouragement from rejection and to not allow it to define their worth and their abilities.
+They continued to move forward, not allowing someone else’s opinions to determine their destiny.

 Now, I’m not saying that facing rejection should be treated as a trivial matter.
-It can definitely sting, especially when it comes to matters that are important to you.
+It can sting, especially when it comes to matters that are important to you.
 As a creative professional, I had to learn to face my fears head on.
 It was hard when I first started.
-I found myself being upset by mean comments left on my blog or social media pages, or every time someone unsubscribed from my list or complained.
+I found myself being upset by mean comments left on my blog or social media pages, or every time someone unsubscribed from my list.

-The good news is that when you commit yourself to doing the inner work of building a solid inner foundation that’s predicated on a clear sense of who you are, you can easily push past the fear.
-When you learn to love and accept yourself unconditionally, what others think will no longer have any control over you.
-Here are a couple of practical steps that you can take to reach this empowering state:
+The good news is that when you commit yourself to doing the inner work, you can easily push past the fear.
+Here are some steps that you can take to reach this empowering place:

-- Acknowledge yourself and get in touch with your true worth: It is critical that we maintain a healthy relationship with ourselves if we would like to be strong enough to deal with rejection.
+2. Acknowledge yourself and get in touch with your true worth: It’s critical that we maintain a healthy relationship with ourselves if we would like to be strong enough to deal with rejection.
 A big part of that involves committing to speaking to ourselves with compassion, just as we would speak to someone that we love.
 Fear-based thoughts are usually accompanied with the harsh internal dialogue of our inner critic, which causes us to feel like we aren’t good enough and that we lack in some way.
-You’ll have to make a conscious effort to replace the voice of the inner critic with an inner cheerleader.
-Your inner cheerleader will acknowledge all the efforts and progress that you make and ground you in your true worth.
 When you’re in touch with your value and you believe in yourself, your fear diminishes.
-You’re also less likely to take rejection personally and you won’t allow it to shake your confidence in yourself.
+You’re also less likely to take rejection personally.

-- Release expectations and attachment to outcomes: Although it’s important to have clarity on the results that we would like to derive from our situations, we also need to develop a healthy detachment from the result of our actions.
+3. Release expectations and attachment to outcomes: Although it’s important to have clarity on end goals, we also need to develop a healthy detachment from the result of our actions.
 Putting ourselves out there is tough enough and getting overly attached to the outcomes that we desire makes it even tougher.
 While it’s okay to have high expectations, we want to be careful about involving our emotions, because once we do, we put ourselves in a vulnerable position.
 I know that this is easier said than done, especially in matters that are close to your heart, but you’ll find that with practice, the art of surrendering will come to you more naturally.